 It is not just traditional social democracy that thinks like this: the Soviet Union and its satellites in Eastern Europe were profoundly centralised, both politically and in their management of the economy.
-For social democrats in the west, the issue was presented in softer form, and codified in the (still-influential) Anthony Crosland classic, The Future of Socialism: direct intrusions on the power of capital to command and control, Crosland argued in 1953, were no longer necessary in a ‘mixed economy’ of public and private ownership in which a powerful labour movement could strike an effective bargain with capital.
+For social democrats in the West, the issue was presented in softer form, and codified in the (still-influential) Anthony Crosland classic, The Future of Socialism.
+Direct intrusions on the power of capital to command and control, Crosland argued in 1953, were no longer necessary in a ‘mixed economy’ of public and private ownership in which a powerful labour movement could strike an effective bargain with capital.
 Instead, a strong state could redistribute the output produced by this newly productive society to ensure fairer outcomes.
 Nor did the more radical currents seriously diverge from this line of thinking: the Communist Party’s major postwar programmatic statement, The British Road to Socialism, first published in 1951, argues the case for greater nationalisation and stronger unions but does not seriously diverge from the programme for a mixed economy – it just wanted more state in the mix.
-And the much-heralded ‘Alternative Economic Strategy’, at the centre of the Labour left’s thinking from the mid-1970s onwards makes a similarly state-centred case.
+And the much-heralded ‘Alternative Economic Strategy’, at the centre of the Labour Left’s thinking from the mid-1970s onwards, makes a similarly state-centred case.

 Something very like Crosland’s argument has held sway in social-democratic and most socialist thinking ever since, even when the ‘bargain’ swung back in favour of capital and the ‘mixed economy’ became decidedly less mixed.
 Both the previous and the current Labour Party leaders, Jeremy Corbyn and Keir Starmer, went to the annual conference of the Confederation of British Industry conference to put the case for exactly this sort of bargain with capital.
 At its core is the use of a centralised and redistributive state, the capture of which is a primary social-democratic or socialist objective, balanced against the private core of the capitalist economy.

-But the belief in the centralisation of the state as a step on the road to either social democracy, or socialism, creates a critical problem: that under the conditions of the centralised economic power, the concentration of political power in a unitary state risks leading not a central power that challenges capital in any meaningful sense, but one that reinforces capital.
+But the belief in the centralisation of the state as a step on the road to either social democracy or socialism creates a critical problem: under the conditions of the centralised economic power, the concentration of political power in a unitary state risks leading not to a central power that challenges capital in any meaningful sense, but one that reinforces capital.
 Graeber himself, in common with anarchist and autonomist currents of radical thinking, returned repeatedly to this point.
 His arguments for the critical importance of Rojava centred precisely on the critique of centralisation as a strategic objective for the socialist movement.

-The insight – that centralised political power may simply reinforce centralised economic power – implies how best we might respond to the material changes in capitalism today.
+This insight – that centralised political power may simply reinforce centralised economic power – implies how best we might respond to the material changes in capitalism today.
 We are, today, reaching the end of a 150-year period in which, broadly, progressives could hold the power of the state to be the best possible counterweight to the power of capital, defining a strategy for the Left in general.
 Grace Blakeley and Laurie Macfarlane are amongst those who have written recently on the growing fusion of the powers of state and capital.
 This is most obvious in China, where an authoritarian version of capitalism is increasingly embedded, but is visible across the world in different guises.
-The ‘state-bank nexus’, in which governments propped up failed banks, which in turn propped up states, is familiar from the Eurozone, but it also appears in the extraordinary impact of quantitative easing and other ‘unconventional’ monetary policies, or the rise of ‘macroprudential’ – in reality, heavily state-led – regulation for financial systems across the globe.
+The ‘state-bank nexus’ – in which governments propped up failed banks, which in turn propped up states – is familiar from the Eurozone, but it also appears in the extraordinary impact of quantitative easing and other ‘unconventional’ monetary policies, or the rise of ‘macroprudential’ – in reality, heavily state-led – regulation for financial systems across the globe.
 State-owned enterprises, the most visible form of state capitalism, are on the rise – dominated, of course, by China, but with rising state intervention across the globe.
-These interventions taking on increasingly competitive form: at the centre of the apparent trade dispute between the US and China is a dispute over technology and the kinds of state intervention needed to secure and hold a lead at the technological frontier.
+These interventions are taking on increasingly competitive form: at the centre of the apparent trade dispute between the US and China is a dispute over technology and the kinds of state intervention needed to secure and hold a lead at the technological frontier.
 The response to Covid-19 has simply accelerated the trend, as government spending is ratcheted up and governments intervene in economies on a scale unprecedented in the West outside of wartime.
 It is clearly not possible to simply put a tick next to all of this additional intervention: increased health expenditure may be desirable and necessary; mercantilist disputes over the use of digital technology are clearly not.